 You can stop your Windows 11 computer from rebooting automatically if you need.
 Here’s what to do:

-- Select Advanced system settings.
+- Navigate System > Advanced system settings.

 - Click on the Settings button in the Startup and Recovery section.

 - Locate the System failure section and uncheck Automatically restart.

 - Click OK to save changes.

 Whenever a BSOD shows up on the Windows 11 computer, please write down the error code and reboot the computer to let Windows fix the problem automatically.